What Is Sleep Apnea?

 Sleep apnea is a medical condition in which a person repeatedly stops breathing as they sleep.
 There are two types of sleep apnea: obstructive sleep apnea and central sleep apnea (they may also be mixed).
 The more common of the two, obstructive sleep apnea (OSA), occurs when the throat tissues and muscles relax and block the airway.
 Breathing can stop once or twice an hour, or hundreds of times during the night, and often for a minute or longer.

 New Jersey Sleep Apnea Solutions is the practice of choice for most New Jersey residents seeking treatment for this sleep disorder.
-If you suspect you suffer from sleep apnea, Dr. Ivan F. Stein will evaluate your medical history and sleep apnea symptoms, work closely with medical sleep specialists who perform diagnostic sleep study testing and, if a diagnosis is confirmed, customize a treatment plan to your needs.
+If you suspect you suffer from sleep apnea, Drs.
+Ivan & Allan Stein will evaluate your medical history and sleep apnea symptoms, work closely with medical sleep specialists who perform diagnostic sleep study testing and, if a diagnosis is confirmed, customize a treatment plan to your needs.

 Just How Serious Is Sleep Apnea?